Naqada II: Territorial expansion

 Naqada IIC is marked by a significant geographical expansion from the core area around Naqada.
 Naqada IIC cemeteries are known from the central areas of Naqada IIA and IIB (Matmar, Salmany, Naqada and Armant), but also from Badari, Hammamiya, Naqa ed-Deir and the Hierakonpolis Fort Cemetery, and north into the Fayum (Gerza, Haraga, and Abusir el-Meleq, all traditional areas of the Maadi-Buto culture), and possibly as far as the large cemetery at Minshat Abu Omar in the eastern Nile delta, fully occupied in Naqada IID.
 In Nubia, A-Group cemeteries were also strongly influence by Egyptian style.

-Contacts with the Near East were at their most significant during the Nagada II (ca. 3600-3350 BCE) and III (ca. 3350-2950 BCE) periods, corresponding to the Late Uruk (ca. 3500-3100 BCE) and Jemdet Nasr (ca. 3100-2900 BCE) periods in Mesopotamia, and to the Susa I-Susa II and Proto-Elamite (ca. 3100-2700 BCE) periods in Elam.
-Trade between Egypt and the Levant took place during the late Predynastic (ca. 3500-2950 BCE) and Early Dynastic (ca. 2950-2593 BCE) periods, as vessels with content were exchanged in both directions, and Egypt imported lapis lazuli from Central Asia and spouted jug designs and actual cylinder seals from Mesopotamia and Elam as early as Naqada II.
+Contacts with the Near East were at their most significant during the Naqada II (ca. 3600–3350 BCE) and III (ca. 3350–2950 BCE) periods, corresponding to the Late Uruk (ca. 3500–3100 BCE) and Jemdet Nasr (ca. 3100–2900 BCE) periods in Mesopotamia, and to the Susa I-Susa II and Proto-Elamite (ca. 3100–2700 BCE) periods in Elam.
+Trade between Egypt and the Levant took place during the late Predynastic (ca. 3500–2950 BCE) and Early Dynastic (ca. 2950–2593 BCE) periods, as vessels with content were exchanged in both directions, and Egypt imported lapis lazuli from Central Asia and spouted jug designs and actual cylinder seals from Mesopotamia and Elam as early as Naqada II.
 Intense contacts then essentially vanished and would only resume much later during the Egyptian New Kingdom (ca. 1570–1069 BCE), during the international upheaval of the Late Bronze Age.